-In accordance with Clause 90 of the Company's Articles of Association, Messrs I. Chibuike Okorie, Yomi A. Adewusi and Arc.
-Ayodeji Olorunda will retire by rotation and being eligible, offer themselves for re-election.
+In accordance with Clause 90 of the Company's Articles of Association, Prof. Akachi Ezeigbo (74 years old), Messrs Obafunso Ogunkeye and Olayinka Lawal will retire by rotation and being eligible, offer themselves for re-election.
+The profile of retiring Directors are on page 25-28.